 Founded in 1998, Theater Latté Da (TLD) is in its 22nd season of presenting original and re-imagined musical theater.
 Theater Latté Da seeks to create new connections between story, music, artist, and audience by exploring and expanding the art of musical theater.
 TLD is dedicated to expanding the American Musical Theater with work that speaks to a contemporary audience.
 Theater Latté Da has fostered innovation and diversity since its conception.
 We believe in work that is bold and collaborative; we act with integrity and gratitude.
 These values are integral to the organization’s health and drives the discussion at every stage of decision-making.
 Through productions that transcend the conventional, the organization helps solidify the Twin Cities’ reputation as a place where progressive art plays a vital role.

 Theater Latté Da is the only nonprofit professional theater in the Twin Cities that exclusively produces musical theater.
-Since its inception, TLD has presented 72 Mainstage productions, including 11 world premieres, and 11 area premieres.
+Since its inception, TLD has presented 76 Mainstage productions, including 12 world premieres, and 12 area premieres.
 Each has garnered critical acclaim and earned its artists and TLD a host of awards, including: seven IVEY Awards for overall excellence, National Endowment for the Arts, the Gabriel Award for Broadcast Excellence, and the American Theater Wing National Theater Company Award.
-In addition to our Twin Cities presence, TLD’s original production All is Calm: The Christmas Truce of 1914 celebrated its 12th anniversary with a national tour and an Off-Broadway debut at the Sheen Center in New York City this past November and December, which won a 2019 Drama Desk Award.
+In addition to our Twin Cities presence, TLD’s original production All is Calm: The Christmas Truce of 1914 celebrated its 12th anniversary with a national tour and an Off-Broadway debut at the Sheen Center in New York City this past November and December, which won the 2019 Drama Desk Award for Unique Theatrical Experience.
 TLD’s provocative staging of Ragtime was remounted at the 5th Avenue Theatre in Seattle, Washington in October 2017, and Asolo Repertory Theater in Florida in May 2018.
-TLD’s production of Sweeney Todd will be remounted at Asolo Repertory in Spring 2019.
+TLD’s production of Sweeney Todd was remounted at Asolo Repertory in Spring 2019.